harshit4311/SpringBoot-FakeStoreApi-CartService/README.md

 ```shell
 mvn spring-boot:run
 ```
-## After calling the necessary API's, go to your browser and run:
+## After calling the necessary API's, paste the following in your URL Tab:

 - **To view all products in the cart**
 ```shell